Board member role profile

 Leadership

-Directors should demonstrate clear and effective organisational leadership, supporting their colleagues and the staff team to achieve strategic priorities and corporate objectives.
+A collaborative approach to leadership, supporting fellow directors and the staff team to achieve our strategic priorities and objectives.

 Strategic thinking

-Directors should understand the external operating environment and be aware of the "big picture."
-They should be able to analyse the short, medium and long-term implications of opportunities and threats and be prepared to make recommendations on how ITI should proactively respond to evolving industry needs.
+An ability to see the bigger picture and understand the external environment we operate in.
+You should be able to consider the short, medium and long-term implications of opportunities and challenges, and contribute ideas on how ITI can respond proactively to evolving needs.

 Decision-making